brunogritti/laravel-user-url-logs/README.md

 # Using

-Use `php artisan make:user-url-logs` to run migration
+After requiring the package run `php artisan migrate` to run migration

 Apply 'log-url' middleware to the routes you want to keep track of